 2.1.
 Centralize the Planning, Development, and Coordination of Economic & Workforce Development Activities, Programs, and Services Throughout GCCD.

 2.1.1.
-Establish an Office of Economic & Workforce Development
+Establish an Office of Economic & Workforce Development.
+Superintendent/President; one-time ➚

 2.1.2.
-Develop a marketing function to increase GCCD’s contract education opportunities
+Develop a marketing function to increase GCCD’s contract education opportunities.
+VP Instructional Services; ongoing ✘

 2.1.3.
-Merge the existing processes throughout GCCD into one formal governance process
+Merge the existing processes throughout GCCD into one formal governance process.
+VP Instructional Services; ongoing ➚

-· Evaluate the current and future needs of the economic and workforce development community so that GCCD programs are current and future-focused
+· Evaluate the current and future needs of the economic and workforce development community so that GCCD programs are current and future-focused.
+VP Instructional Services; ongoing ➚

-· Ensure that new programs build around our strengths and sectors that are growing in the local economy
+· Ensure that new programs build around our strengths and sectors that are growing in the local economy.
+VP Instructional Services; ongoing ➚

-· Determine the potential return on investment for programs (elaborated further in Strategic Goal 4, “Enrollment Management”)
+· Determine the potential return on investment for programs (elaborated further in Strategic Goal 4, “Enrollment Management”).
+VP Instructional Services; ongoing ✘

-· Explore potential for contract education offerings with area businesses
+· Explore potential for contract education offerings with area businesses.
+VP Instructional Services; ongoing ➚

-· Ensure that the “sunset-enhancement” policy criteria are uniformly applied and the results are tied to the budget process
+· Ensure that the “sunset-enhancement” policy criteria are uniformly applied and the results are tied to the budget process.
+VP Instructional Services; ongoing ➚

 2.2.
-Grant-writing function (refer to Goal 4.4.1)
+Grant-writing function (refer to Goal 4.4.1).
+Superintendent/President; ongoing ➚

-Develop a GCCD-wide grant writing and administration capacity with particular attention to available funding for economic and workforce development programs in community colleges
+Develop a GCCD-wide grant writing and administration capacity with particular attention to available funding for economic and workforce development programs in community colleges.
+Superintendent/President; ongoing ➚